 The building is decorated in a hodgepodge of styles with allegorical paintings on both sides showing how the Rathaus was created.
-Observe the decorative balconies, Baroque details and cheeky cherub.
+Observe the decorative balconies, Baroque details and cheeky cherubs.
 Inside, the Ludwig Collection is on display with 18th-century delicate figurines and porcelain.

 From Altes Rathaus you can see the Klein-Venedig ("Little Venice") section of Bamberg.
 This fishermen's district encapsulates the charm of the town with a row of colorful 14 to 17th Century half-timbered houses.
 Walk the crowded waterfront that serves as the stage for the yearly Sandkerwa festival in August.

-It towers over the Altstadt (old city) and holds the tombs of Emperor Henry II and Pope Clement II, the only papal burial ground north of the Alps.
-Look for the mysterious statue of the Bamberger Reiter from the early 1200s which serves as a symbol of the city and join one of the many Guided tours and organ recitals.
+It towers over the altstadt (old city) and holds the tombs of Emperor Henry II and Pope Clement II, the only papal burial ground north of the Alps.
+Look for the mysterious statue of the Bamberger Reiter from the early 1200s which serves as a symbol of the city and join one of the many guided tours and organ recitals.

 Founded in 1015 in the Baroque style, the church was rebuilt after a fire in 1610 in the neo-Gothic style.
 Upon entering the church, look up to observe the "Garden of Heaven", a ceiling painting of 578 flowers and medicinal herbs.

 Located next door to the cathedral and with the halls of the Alte Hofhaltung (old court hall), Bamberg's historical museum covers the complete background of the city as well as a large art collection, coins and astronomical and mathematical tools.
 At Christmas, visitors will find a compilation of nativity scenes.